sharmine-s/sql-databases/joins/01_using_joins.md

 Learn to write `SELECT` SQL queries with a `JOIN` to query data from two tables.

-## Introduction
+## The N+1 Problem

 So far you've been using `SELECT` to retrieve records from only one table.
-If we need to select both information about an album and about its artist, we need to do two queries — a first one to retrieve an album, and a second one to retrieve information about the artist, using the foreign key.
+If we need to select both information about an album and about its related artist, we need to do two queries — a first one to retrieve an album, and a second one to retrieve information about the artist, using the foreign key.

 ```sql
 -- First, retrieve the album